-- A. No habitable room in a dwelling shall have a ceiling height of less than seven feet, six inches (7'6").
-The floor area of any room where the ceiling height is less than five feet in height shall not be considered floor area in computing the total floor area of the room. - B. A minimum ceiling height of seven feet (7'-0") is acceptable in bathrooms, laundry and storage rooms,. - C. All habitable rooms, except kitchens and/or kitchenettes, shall have a minimum width of seven feet (7'). - D. Habitable Basement Space: No basement space shall be used as habitable space unless all habitable space requirements are met and all of the following requirements are met: - 1.
+A. No main floor habitable room in a dwelling shall have a ceiling height of less than seven feet, six inches (7'6").
+At least one-half of the floor area of every habitable room located above the first floor shall have a minimum ceiling height of seven feet (7'-0").
+The floor area of any room where the ceiling height is less than four feet in height shall not be considered floor area in computing the total floor area of the room.

+- B. A minimum ceiling height of seven feet (7'-0") is acceptable in bathrooms, toilet rooms, habitable basement space, and hallways. - C. All habitable rooms, except kitchens and/or kitchenettes, shall have a minimum width of seven feet (7'). - D. No cellar space shall be converted to habitable space. - E. Habitable Basement Space:

+No basement space shall be used as habitable space unless all habitable space requirements are met and all of the following requirements are met: - 1.
 The floor and walls are waterproof or damp proof construction. - 2.
 Such habitable space has a hard surfaced floor of concrete or masonry. - 3.
 Such space shall have a minimum of two exits.
 In addition to the stairs, this would normally consist of one egress window.